 Understanding the issues that are important to our stockholders is critical in ensuring that we address their interests in a meaningful and effective way.
-The Company engages with our stockholders on a regular basis to discuss a range of topics, including our performance, strategy, risk management, executive compensation, and corporate governance.
+The Company engages with our stockholders on a regular basis to discuss a range of topics, including our performance, strategy, risk management, executive compensation, sustainability, diversity and corporate governance.
 We recognize the value of taking our stockholders' views into account.
 Dialogue and engagement with our stockholders helps us understand how they view us and set goals and expectations for our performance.

 The Company's engagement with its stockholders takes many forms and is a year-round activity.
 The Company's Chief Financial Officer participates in numerous investor conferences and conducts non deal roadshows in various locations in and outside of the U.S. These meetings provide an opportunity for us to maintain an active dialogue with our stockholders to ensure their perspectives are thoughtfully considered.
-During the past fiscal year our Chief Financial Officer engaged in various meetings and conferences with stockholders representing approximately 50% of our shareholdings as of the record date and he routinely reports feedback received from stockholders to our executive management and Board.
+During 2020 our Chief Financial Officer and other members of our Investment Relations team engaged in various meetings and conferences with stockholders representing over 45% of our outstanding shares, 60% of our outstanding shares excluding employees and Directors and approximately 67% of our institutional shareholdings as of the record date.
+Our CFO routinely reports feedback received from stockholders to our executive management and Board.

 We further communicate with stockholders and other stakeholders through various media, including our annual report and SEC filings, proxy statement, press releases, and through our website.
 We hold conference calls for our quarterly earnings releases, which are open to all.
 These calls are available in real-time and as archived webcasts on our website.
-In November 2019, we held an Investor Analyst Day with presentations from our Chairman of the Board, CEO, Chief Financial Officer and additional senior executives.

-The Company encourages stockholders to participate in the Company's annual stockholder meetings, as it provides a valuable opportunity to discuss the Company, its corporate governance, and other important matters.
+In November 2019, we held an Investor Analyst Day with presentations from our Chairman of the Board, CEO, Chief Financial Officer and additional senior executives The Company encourages stockholders to participate in the Company's annual stockholder meetings, as it provides a valuable opportunity to discuss the Company, its corporate governance, and other important matters.